Topics Covered here:

 A. You can use objective job-related references as a reason not to hire.
 If questioned by the candidate or a third party agency, we must demonstrate that our decision-making was based upon the applicant’s experience and background - not on any discriminatory or illegal information.

 Q. What is expected if an employee or a candidate asks to see the references?

-Q. May a reference done for one position be used if the candidate is considered for another similar position?
+Q. May a reference check completed for one position be used if the candidate is being considered for another similar position?